-That build-up cholesterol looks like fatty deposits in your blood vessels, which restricts the flow of blood through them.
+That build-up cholesterol looks like fatty deposits in your blood vessels, which restricts blood flow through them.

 You can think of healthy blood vessels like a hose or a straw.
 Liquid (blood) flows smoothly through it to the final destination.
-But when there are fatty deposits that build up on the sides of the vessels, it's like you're pinching part of the hose.
+But when fatty deposits build upon the sides of the vessels, it's like you're pinching part of the hose.

 High Cholesterol: The Silent Killer